 Abstract

 We use comprehensive patient-level discharge data to study the effect of Medicaid on the use of hospital services.
 Our analysis relies on cross-state variation in the Affordable Care Act’s Medicaid expansion, along with within-state variation across ZIP Codes in exposure to the expansion.
 We find that the Medicaid expansion increased Medicaid visits and decreased uninsured visits.
-The net effect is positive for all visits, suggesting that Medicaid leads the uninsured to consume more hospital services overall.
+The net effect is positive for all visits, suggesting that those who gain coverage through Medicaid consume more hospital services than they would if they remained uninsured.
 The increase in emergency department visits is largely accounted for by “deferrable” medical conditions.
+Those who gained coverage under the Medicaid expansion appear to be those who had relatively high need for hospital services, suggesting that the expansion was well targeted.
 Lastly, we find significant heterogeneity across Medicaid-expansion states in the effects of the expansion, with some states experiencing a large increase in total utilization and other states experiencing little change.
-We investigate the sources of this heterogeneity with an eye towards predicting the effects of future expansions or disenrollments.
+Increases in hospital utilization were larger in Medicaid-expansion states that had more residents gaining coverage and lower pre-expansion levels of hospital uncompensated care costs.

 * The views expressed are those of the authors and do not necessarily reflect those of the Agency for Healthcare Research and Quality (AHRQ), the U.S. Department of Department of Health and Human Services, or the National Institute on Aging.
 No official endorsement by any agency of the federal or state governments is intended or should be inferred.
-This research was supported in part by a P30 grant from the National Institute on Aging to the NBER Center for Aging and Health Research (P30AG012810).
+This research was supported in part by a P30 grant from the National Institute on Aging to the NBER Center for Aging and Health Research (P30AG012810) and by a R01 grant (Graves) from the National Cancer Institute (R01HG009694).
 We thank Janet Eberly, Amy Finkelstein, and Jonathan Skinner for their detailed feedback, and we thank Julie Hudson and Asako Moriya for helpful comments.
 Eliana Buckner and Peter Nam provided superb research assistance.
 We are grateful to Herbert Wong for his assistance and guidance throughout this project.
 We also acknowledge the Healthcare Cost and Utilization Project (HCUP) Partners.
 The academic co-authors on this paper received access to the database through a HCUP Contractor agreement.
 All of the analysis occurred on a secure server that was set up and made available to the academic collaborators for this project for the duration of the study.

 The United States healthcare sector is often described as a market-based system driven by private firms.
 The government, nevertheless, plays an enormous role.
 As of 2018, over half of all U.S. healthcare expenditures came from the public sector—primarily through Medicare and Medicaid, but also through the subsidization of employer-sponsored health insurance via the tax code.
 Medicare has covered the elderly (65 and over) population in the U.S. since its creation in 1965, and growth in program enrollment has been driven primarily by shifting demographics.
-Medicaid, by contrast, has grown from a program that initially targeted the extremely indigent and the disabled to a far more generous program that currently provides coverage to over 70 million Americans (Rudowitz, Antonisse, and Hinton 2018).
+Medicaid, by contrast, has grown from a program that initially targeted the indigent and the disabled to a far more generous program that currently provides coverage to over 70 million Americans (Rudowitz, Antonisse, and Hinton 2018).